htdebeer/paru/documentation/using_paru.md

 1.  a library module `Pandoc2Yaml`, which we will be using later again in *do-pandoc.rb*,
-2.  and a self-contained part that, following a common Ruby pattern, will be executed if the file is run as a script rather than a library.
-It checks if there is an argument to the script and, if so, interprets it as a path to a file, and mines its contents for YAML metadata using the libray module.
+2.  and a script that checks if there is an argument to the script and, if so, interprets it as a path to a file, and mines its contents for YAML metadata using the libray module.

 The library module `Pandoc2Yaml` has one method, `extract_metadata` that takes one argument, the path to a pandoc markdown file.

     ::paru::insert ../lib/paru/pandoc2yaml.rb ruby

 This method converts the contents of that file to a JSON representation of the document.
 Since pandoc version 1.18, this JSON representation consists of